Small Class Size

 1. Computhink Student Portal

-Computhink Student Portal is Computhink’s proprietary system for our student’s learning needs, where students will log in every day, and find notes, exercises, short videos, and video recordings explaining concepts for the day.
+All Computhink Students enjoy the use of the Computhink Student Portal.
+The Student Portal is similar to the SLS use by MOE schools and is Computhink’s proprietary system for our student’s learning needs, where students will log in every day, and find notes, exercises, short videos, and video recordings explaining concepts for the day.

-Onsite Classes are conducted with Safe Distancing Measures in place in our spacious classrooms in Computhink.
+- Onsite Classes are conducted in our spacious classrooms in Computhink.

-Dedicated Online Classes are conducted on Zoom Virtual Classrooms.
-Logon and account instructions will be emailed to you.
+- Online Classes are conducted on Zoom Virtual Classrooms.
+Login and account instructions will be emailed to you.

 3. Online Coding Platform